aperekhozhuk/FlaskAPI/README.md

 3. Run 'pip install -r requirements.txt'
 4. Run 'flask db upgrade' - creating DB
 5. Run 'flask run'
-6. It's available on localhost:5000
+6. It's available on localhost:5000 (by default)

 # Testing
 You need to run your app (in other window or in background) and then run testing script.
 Testing is going on with temporarry DB.
 Your main DB (which stores in 'db.sqlite') stays unchanged